top of page

 Effortless Beauty with Eyelash Extensions

-While most people enjoy the convenience and beauty of eyelash extensions, it's important to know that some individuals may develop allergic reactions to the adhesive used.
-By understanding the adhesive characteristics and the application process, you can effectively respond to any issues if an allergic reaction occurs.
+While most people enjoy the convenience and beauty of eyelash extensions without any issues, it’s important to be aware that some individuals may develop allergic reactions to the adhesive used during the application process.
+Understanding how lash adhesives work and knowing what to watch for can help you respond quickly and effectively if any irritation occurs.

 What is Adhesive and How Does It Work?